Peekobot/peekobot/README.md

 * Security - it's entirely possible that some script could hijack the bot's script code.

 Let me know if you have ideas about how to fix these things by raising an issue.

+## Peeko-what?

+I released this in a bit of a hurry and needed a name.
+It's a mash-up of:

+* picobot
+* peek-a-boo

+and I mostly chose it becase all the other "small bot" names, such as picobot, nanobot, etc were taken.
+It kinda works.